NICHD-BSPC/training/source/rnaseq.rst

 Tutorials
 """""""""
-this is probably the Harvard Bioinformatics Core training material.
+This is probably the Harvard Bioinformatics Core training material.
 It’s still under development, but most of it is accessible here on their `main training page <https://github.com/hbctraining/main>`_.
 Specifically, you'll probably want to check out: